FACTBOX-The Biden Cabinet: President-elect fills out his team | Politics

 Democratic President-elect Joe Biden has nominated a flurry of members for his Cabinet and White House team, working to fulfill his promise to build an administration that reflects the United States' diversity.

-On Thursday, Reuters reported that Biden plans to nominate Michael Regan, North Carolina's top environmental regulator, to head the Environmental Protection Agency.
+On Thursday, Reuters reported that Biden plans to nominate Michael Regan, North Carolina's top environmental regulator, to head the Environmental Protection Agency and Representative Deb Haaland to serve as his Interior Secretary.
 Here are some important picks as well as top contenders for prominent posts, according to Reuters reporting:

 SECRETARY OF STATE: ANTONY BLINKEN The longtime Biden confidant served as No. 2 at the State Department and as deputy national security adviser in President Barack Obama's administration.